jordiqui/revolution/README.md

 [documentation](https://github.com/jorgeluisruiz/revolution/wiki/Compilation).
 The
 wiki also has information about the
 [UCI commands](https://github.com/jorgeluisruiz/revolution/wiki/UCI-Commands)
-supported by Revolution.
+supported by revolution-dv1-011125.

 ## Terms of use

-Revolution 2.90 241025 is free and distributed under the [**GNU General Public License version 3**](Copying.txt) (GPL v3).
+revolution-dv1-011125 is free and distributed under the [**GNU General Public License version 3**](Copying.txt) (GPL v3).
 Essentially, this means you are free to do almost exactly what you want with the program, including distributing it among your friends, making it available for download